 I chose all of the ingredients for this natural diaper cream recipe for a very specific reason and together they are really effective at battling diaper rash.
 For this recipe, I use:

 Shea Butter – I use this as one of the core ingredients in homemade diaper cream because contains the fat soluble vitamins A and E. It is soothing to the skin and has a natural SPF of about 6.
 Additionally, it helps protect skin from drying out since it contains five essential fatty acids.
-The two brands I’ve tried are this one from Mountain Rose Herbs (my favorite) and this one from Amazon.
+This is the brand that I like to use from amazon.

 Coconut Oil – I use coconut oil for everything, but it is especially helpful in diaper cream since it is naturally antibacterial and anti-fungal.
 It is actually pretty effective on many types of diaper rash if used alone but is more effective when combined with these other ingredients.
 I use this coconut oil but any unrefined coconut oil will work.